-Although in the early years all the way up to the 2000s anti-reflective coating was never truly widely used due to the coatings flaking off, changing colors and a numerous amount of other issues.
+Although in the early years all the way up to the 2000s anti-reflective coating was never truly widely used due to the coatings flaking off, changing colors, and a numerous amount of other issues.

 How the Anti-Reflective Coating Helps You

 Fast forward to 2018 and today’s anti-reflective coating technology has gotten to it’s the best form since it has been invented.
-With the introduction of newer anti-glare technology like Crizal lens which is supposed to have superior clarity, super scratch resistant, smudge resistant and more.
+With the introduction of newer anti-glare technology like Crizal lens which is supposed to have superior clarity, super scratch-resistant, smudge-resistant and more.

 So let’s dive into this and take a look at the various things that anti-glare lenses are supposed to do for you.

-- Block Glare/Reflections – The main purpose to the anti-reflective coating is to block glare.
-In the early days the anti-reflective coating, the developed for camera lenses to reduces the reflections and minimizes lens flares.
+- Block Glare/Reflections – The main purpose of the anti-reflective coating is to block glare.
+In the early days the anti-reflective coating, developed for camera lenses to reduces the reflections and minimizes lens flares.
 On eyeglasses, the anti-reflective coating helps more light to be able to get through the lens into your eyes so you can see better and there is less surface reflection.
 This is important because reflections on your eyeglasses can cause unwanted eye fatigue and headaches.

 - Increased Scratch Resistance – Having the anti-reflective coating helps enhances the scratch resistance of the lens by adding an additional layer of protection on top of your lens.